MeepoLabs/pyagentai/CONTRIBUTING.md

-# Contributing to your_package_name
+# Contributing to autogen-agentai

-Thank you for your interest in contributing to your_package_name!
+Thank you for your interest in contributing to autogen-agentai!
 This document provides guidelines and instructions for contributing to this project.

 ## Development Setup